gayathriuthamaraj/InDel/README.md

 ## The Three Stakeholders

 **Insurer (Primary Customer)**
-Purchases and deploys GigShield as a new product vertical.
+Purchases and deploys InDel as a new product vertical.
 Gains access to a previously uninsured, high-volume customer segment with data-driven risk modelling and automated claims processing.

-**Delivery Platform (Distribution Channel)** Integrates GigShield into their existing rider dashboard.
+**Delivery Platform (Distribution Channel)** Integrates InDel into their existing rider dashboard.
 Can offer it as an opt-in benefit or bundle it into rider packages for retention.
 No additional app required for the worker.

 **Delivery Partner (End Beneficiary)**
 Receives automatic income compensation when disruptions occur.
 Experiences insurance as a background safety net, not a product they have to actively manage.